Table 1: Key Economic Indicators for NYC and U.S. Q4 2016 and Q4 2017

 Initial unemployment claims, which shows the number of applicants for unemployment insurance, increased, on a year-over-year basis, for the first time after twelve consecutive quarters of decline.
 According to the NYS Department of Labor, average initial unemployment claims, rose 2.8 percent in Q4 2017 on a year-over-year basis, the biggest growth since 33.9 percent in Q4 2012.

 Finally, according to the U.S. Department of Housing and Urban Development, total building permits in the City rose 12.7 percent to 5,672 in Q4 2017 from a year ago.

 Table 3: Leading Economic Indicators Mixed, But Positive

 Table 4: Fourth Quarter 2017 Economic Indicators Compared to Q3 2017 and Q4 2016

 *Data for Q4 2017 includes October and November, excludes December

 Prepared by Farid Heydarpour, Principal Economist; Orlando Vasquez, Economist

 Published by the NYC Comptroller’s Office, Bureau of Budget

 Lawrence Mielnicki, Chief Economist

-We classify high-wage jobs as those that pay above $119,000 a year; medium-wage jobs pay between $60,000 and $119,000 a year; and low-wage jobs pay less than $60,000 a year.
-The average annual salary of a worker in New York City in a low-wage sector job was $43,000, in a medium-wage sector about $77,000, and in a high-wage sector about $185,000 as of 2016.
+High-wage jobs in our definition pay above $119,000 a year; medium-wage jobs pay $60,000 to $119,000 a year; and low-wage jobs pay less than $60,000 a year.
+The average annual salary of a worker in New York City in a low-wage sector job was $43,000, in a medium-wage sector was about $77,000, and in a high-wage sector was about $185,000 as of 2016.